isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-10-01-post-designed-for-use-libraryorchard-makes-a-comeback.md

 Here are some design elements that make up the library@orchard experience.

-Using the principles of Design Thinking, the National Library Board worked closely with Singapore Polytechnic and the public to develop library@orchard.
-Courtesy of Annusia Jaybalan.
+Using the principles of Design Thinking, the National Library Board worked closely with Singapore Polytechnic and the public to develop library@orchard. <i>Courtesy of Annusia Jaybalan.</i>

 #### **Pluck and Ponder**